 Someone can experience motion sickness when their inner ear and body senses movement, but their eyes don’t.
 Conflicting signals are sent to the brain and then the symptoms begin.

 After trying several different remedies, we finally found a combination of things that worked for him.
-Thankfully, he grew out of it for the most part, and now we stay prepared just in case!
+Thankfully, he grew out of it somewhat, but we still have to stay prepared for those just in case times!

 Disclosure: This post may contain affiliate links.
 That means if you click & buy or sign up for a service through my link, I will receive a small compensation at no additional cost to you.